Florianus

 Marcus Annius Florianus (died 276), also known as Florian, was briefly Roman emperor in the year 276.
-He took the throne after the murder of his half-brother Tacitus, but was killed after 88 days by his own troops during his confrontation with the rival emperor Probus, who took over the Eastern provinces after Tacitus' death.
+He took the throne after the death of his half-brother Tacitus, but was killed after 88 days by his own troops during his confrontation with the rival emperor Probus, who took over the Eastern provinces after Tacitus' death.

 History

-Antoninianus of Tacitus.
-Legend: IMPerator Caesar Marcus CLavdius TACITVS AVGustus.

 In late 275, Florianus' maternal half-brother, Tacitus, was proclaimed emperor after the unexpected death of Aurelian.
 Soon after, Tacitus appointed Florianus as praetorian prefect.
 Tacitus then ordered Florianus to lead troops to Pannonia, in order to repel raids into Roman territory by the Goths.
 Tacitus died suddenly around June 276, allegedly as a consequence of a military plot, and Florianus swiftly proclaimed himself emperor, and was recognized as such by the Roman Senate and the western provinces.
 Florianus then continued to campaign against the Goths, winning a major victory before the news reached him of the revolt of Probus, who had served successfully as a commander under both Aurelian and Tacitus.
 Probus' revolt was supported by the provinces of Egypt, Syria, Palestine, and Phoenicia.